Our booking system is currently experiencing a technical issue. Please book via our app whilst the engineers are fixing it. Thank you.

 Our resort is mainly for guests on retreats or yoga holidays but if we are not fully booked you are welcome to stay.
 Also if your partner/wife/daughter/mother/son is doing yoga you can stay without joining in the classes (although you might just get the bug!).
 Please contact Bamboo Yoga Retreat directly to make arrangements http://www.bamboo-yoga-retreat.com/.

-No, we can match you with someone of the same sex who is also travelling alone.
+No, we can match you with someone who is also travelling alone.
 Yoga retreats attract friendly people so we have never had any bad experiences with this.
 Also, the communal atmosphere and the warm weather means you will be spending most of your time outdoors in the chill-out areas or on the beach.
 If we cannot find someone to share your hut with, you will receive it for the sharing price even though you are alone.

 The address and contact for the destination on your Visa is: